 Clothing for family use

 Farm animals (1 cow, 1 hog, oxen yoke, 1 pig, 6 sheep)

 Fuel and provisions (up to $400)

 Pew in a place of worship

 Tools of the trade used in your profession (up to $5,000)

-Note that if you don’t need to use the full exemption values available for the following kinds of property, you may be able to treat them as wildcard exemption values (explained in greater detail at the end of this guide):
+Note that if you don’t need to use the full exemption values available for the following kinds of property, you may be able to treat them as an additional wildcard exemption:

 Tools of the trade